Jury theorem: Strategic voting

-It is well-known that, when there are three or more alternatives, and voters have different preferences, they may engage in strategic voting, for example, vote for the second-best option in order to prevent the worst option from being elected.
+When there are three or more alternatives, and voters have different preferences, they may engage in strategic voting, for example, vote for the second-best option in order to prevent the worst option from being elected.
 Surprisingly, strategic voting might occur even with two alternatives and when all voters have the same preference, which is to reveal the truth.
 For example, suppose the question is whether a defendant is guilty or innocent, and suppose a certain juror thinks the true answer is "guilty".
 However, he also knows that his vote is effective only if the other votes are tied.
 But, if other votes are tied, it means that the probability that the defendant is guilty is close to 1/2.
 Taking this into account, our juror might decide that this probability is not sufficient for deciding "guilty", and thus will vote "innocent".
 But if all other voters do the same, the wrong answer is derived.
 In game-theoretic terms, truthful voting might not be a Nash equilibrium.
 This problem has been termed the swing voter's curse, as it is analogous to the winner's curse in auction theory.

 A jury theorem by Peleg and Zamir shows sufficient and necessary conditions for the existence of a Bayesian-Nash equilibrium that satisfies Condorcet's jury theorem.
 Bozbay, Dietrich and Peters show voting rules that lead to efficient aggregation of the voters' private information even with strategic voting.

 In practice, this problem may not be very severe, since most voters care not only about the final outcome, but also about voting correctly by their conscience.
 Moreover, most voters are not sophisticated enough to vote strategically.